 Location: Weyburn Saskatchewan, Canada

-CO2 Source: Coal Gasification from the Great Plains Synfuels Plant near Beulah, North Dakota (The CO2 is piped to Weyburn EOR site in Saskatchewan Canada)
+CO2 Source: Coal Gasification and Coal Power from the Great Plains Synfuels Plant near Beulah, North Dakota (The CO2 is piped to Weyburn EOR site in Saskatchewan Canada)

-Storage: The CO2 injection is in 2 sites, Cenovus Energy owned Weyburn field and Apache owned Midale field
+Storage: The CO2 is piped via an onshore 315 pipeline for EOR in 2 carbonate fields.
+Cenovus Energy owned Weyburn field (6,500 t/day) and Apache owned Midale field (1,200 t/day)

 To increase oil production and CO2 EOR research.
 The 8 year project is estimated to cost $80 million.
 The U.S. and Canadian governments have jointly pledged an additional $5.2 million in new funding in July 2010.
 The DOE providing $3 million and the Canadian Government is provided $2.2 million.

 CO2 injected at Weyburn and Midale totals 3 million tonnes per year (about 8000 tonnes per day from Dakota Gasification, and another up to 2000 from Boundary Dam)

 After alleged leakage from the Weburn site in January 2011, Cenovus, the company that operates the Weyburn field, and the International Performance Assessment Centre for Geologic Storage of CO2 (IPAC-CO2) both initiated studies to investigate this complaint.
 It was found that the 'leaking' CO2 was not the injected CO2, rather it was naturally occurring biogenic CO2, originating from biological processes in the soil.
 The report published in 2012 found no potential CO2 pathways from pipelines or other infrastructure.